 What do obesity, diabetes, heart disease, arthritis, Alzheimer’s and stroke have in common?
-All have been linked to low levels of chronic inflammation.
+All have been linked to high levels of chronic inflammation.

 Under normal circumstances, short periods of inflammation can be good for the body and help the body heal, but when inflammation is constantly happening, it can lead to various chronic diseases.

 So, what can you do to help your body?
 The anti-inflammatory diet is a great way to get started.
 It can help lower inflammation and protect your cells from damage.
 Here are some easy suggestions to start following the anti-inflammatory diet today:

 There are specific properties in foods that help reduce inflammation.
 These include nutrients such as: